GODiiKING/Fear-Nexus/README.md

 - Screenshots or error messages (if applicable).
 - Your browser and operating system details.

+## Game Lore

+In a post-apocalyptic world overrun by the undead, you play as Zizius, a lone survivor armed with a shotgun and a will to survive.
+The zombies are not just mindless creatures—they are remnants of a failed experiment to harness fear as a weapon.
+As you fight your way through endless hordes, you uncover the truth behind the Fear Nexus, a mysterious entity controlling the undead.

+Will you survive long enough to uncover the secrets of the Fear Nexus?

 ## FAQ

 ### Q: How do I play the game?